 Figures Sources: Sweden Township, Summit Township, Ulysses Township, Eulalia Township

 Impact fees can be used in communities to reduce taxes, finance public infrastructure construction, parks, fire and EMS, social services, environmental programs, etc. Other portions of the funds are distributed to various state agencies.
-According to the PUC, JKLM Energy, LLC paid $1,651,900 in Impact Fees, nearly double its 2016 payment of $830,400.
-JKLM Energy’s total Impact Fee tax payments total more than $2.5 million since drilling began in 2015.
-In 2016, townships received an additional $4,012 for every horizontal well located within their boundaries or their proximity to jurisdictions where natural gas extraction took place.
+According to the PUC, JKLM Energy, LLC paid $1,844,000 in 2018.
+JKLM Energy's total Impact Fee tax payments total more than $4.5 million since drilling began in 2015.

 In order to continue seeing more benefits from Impact Fees, contact your township officials to tell them you support natural gas development.